Parishes and dependencies of Antigua and Barbuda: Parish capitals

 There are seven parish/dependency capitals in Antigua and Barbuda.
 One of these, St. John's, serves as the national seat of government.
 Each parish capital contains the parish church, while the capital of Barbuda contains the administrative offices of the Barbuda Council.
-Most capitals have town status, however, Codrington is a village, Fitches Creek is an estate, and St. John's is the sole city in the country.
+Most capitals have town status, however, Codrington, St. Philip's, and Fitches Creek are villages, and St. John's is the sole city in the country.

 With the exception of St. John's and Codrington, the majority of parish/dependency capitals are not the largest settlements in the parish.
 Parham is the second-largest city in Saint Peter; that being said, it would be the largest if the population of All Saints—which is spread across three parishes—were not included.
 Nonetheless, compared to Parham, the population of the sector of All Saints in Saint Peter is considerably higher.'